boxalino/boxalino-client-SDK-csharp/README.md

 ## Installation

-1. Once whole solution is downloaded you will notice four projects .
-SDK(boxalino_client_SDK_CSharp),implemented examples (examples), test(unit tests) and Thrift .
+1. Once the whole solution is downloaded you will see four projects: SDK (boxalino_client_SDK_CSharp), examples (ready to copy&paste examples), test(pre-packaged unit tests) and Thrift (internal library of our API).
 2. SDK can be integrated with any project as its a class library or as dll.
-3. In order to see the examples implementation , go to the examples project and browse to Default.aspx.cs and on page load event create the instance of the class of the example which you want to test and make a call to the example method .
+3. In order to see the examples implementation, go to the examples project and browse to Default.aspx.cs.
+On the page load event, create the instance of the class of the example you want and make a call to the example method .
-  For instance :
+  For instance:
     DataInit obj = new DataInit();
     obj.dataInit();

-4. Project also contains tests , if you want to run test and analyse result.
+4. The project also contains tests, if you want to run test and analyse result.
 From test explorer choose to run all tests.
+This part can typically be ignored for standard cases.
-5. Make sure you have received your credentials (account and password) from Boxalino to access your account (if you don't have them, please contact support@boxalino.com)
+5. Make sure you have received your credentials (account and password) from Boxalino to access your account (if you don't have any, please contact support@boxalino.com)

 ## Data Indexing examples